isage/Adrenaline/docs/src/03-AdrenalineMenu.md

 # Adrenaline Menu
 ---

-Adrenaline Menu is a menu where you can access Adrenaline information, Adrenaline Application settings, the save state feature and more.
+Adrenaline Menu is a menu that you access Adrenaline information, Adrenaline Application settings, the save state feature, and more.

+The Adrenaline Menu

-To open Adrenaline menu, you have to:
+To open the Adrenaline menu, you have to:

-1. Hold `HOME` button to open PSVita/PSTV's **Quick Menu**
+1. Hold the `HOME` button to open the PSVita/PSTV's **Quick Menu**
-2. Click on the `Settings` button in the screen
+2. Click on the `Settings` button on the screen

-Once opened, you can notice it has four tabs: `Main`, `States`, `Settings` and `About`.
+Once opened, you can notice it has four tabs: `Main`, `States`, `Settings`, and `About`.

 <p align="center">
 <img src="./assets/03-epi-menu-main.png" width="49%" /> <img src="./assets/03-epi-menu-main-states.png" width="49%" />